tmopencell/labvision/README.md

 This will take a photo (or photos) and place one in your current diretory and one in a directory for webstreaming.

-You may also want to set this up on your `crontab` head to Step 5 for instructions.
-If you want to webstream head to Step 6.
+You may also want to set this up on your `crontab` head to [Step 5](https://github.com/tmopencell/labvision#5-scripting-and-automating) for instructions.
+If you want to webstream head to [Step 6](https://github.com/tmopencell/labvision#6-streaming-to-the-web).

+### Tutorial

 There is no better way to automate activities than to use this £35  computer, the Raspberry Pi!
 Let’s talk about what this unit has and how that can be useful for those of you looking to document projects.